WSU-CptS322-Fall2022/SmileApp-Tasks/README_milestone2.md

    3. Next, add a relationship attribute called `tags` to the `Post` model.
 See the `Class.roster` and `Student.classes` relationship declerations in StudentApp class exercise for examples.

-   The `tags` relationship should reference to the `Tag` table through `post_tags`.
+   The `tags` relationship should reference to the `Tag` table through `postTags`.
 You should configure the other arguments of the  `tags` relationship as follows:

    ```python
     secondary = postTags